 This journey so far has taught me many things and one that has been abundantly clear is that there is no one who can help me unless I’m prepared to help myself.
 You can venerate your ancestors all day, get all the readings in the world from the most spiritually developed Sangomas, Babalawos, Ngangas, Mambos..etc, and do a whole bunch of rituals, but unless you’re willing to do to the self-work you are limiting your own progress.
 Real spiritual development takes time, effort and dedication.
 There’s no short cuts!

 Are you ready to put in the work for your own personal transformation?

 By Verona Spence-Adofo (Ancestral Voices Co-director)

-Further information on African Spiritual philosophies and practices can be found in our Home Study Course.
+For those who wish to learn more about African Spiritual philosophies and practices we recommend our Home Study Course.